Masterscooper/electrumx/docs/protocol-methods.rst

   each is the appropriate balance in minimum coin units (satoshis).

   If more than one set of balances is to be returned, the result will be a dictionary of asset names whose value is the above.
-Ravencoin values will be denoted as "rvn".
+DogeGPU values will be denoted as "dogpu".

 **Result Example**